Genshii8/format-mp3-artist-tags/README.md

 3. Build the app.

 ```
-yarn launch
+yarn start
 ```

 ## Usage

 ### Run the app

-1. Place files to be processed in "format-mp3-artist-tags/app/files".
+1. Place files to be processed in `app/files`.
 (Please see below for the available command line options.)

-2. Generate list of changes ("changes.txt") and view the file to make sure everything is good to go or if anything needs to be ignored.
+2. Generate list of changes (`changes.txt`) and view the file to make sure everything is good to go or if anything needs to be ignored.
 Running the app without the `-u` flag will not make any changes to or move your files.

 ```
 yarn start